Let’s Talk 800-627-3917

 This idea seems fairly straightforward on the face of it – of course, telephone poles aren’t going to be as high of a priority as a transformer or substation – but in an industry where there could be thousands of individual physical assets spread out across hundreds of square miles, organization is imperative.
 In order to develop an efficient, effective, and practical maintenance plan, a utility provider must know what assets they have, where they are, and how important different assets are to the operation of the complete system.

 Multiple strategies can be used to accomplish this.
 For classification purposes, sorting assets by type and location offers a high-level view of what’s where.
-More granular data, like serial numbers on asset tags, coordinates, street addresses, and so on, can be used for specific identification and tracking purposes.
+More granular data, like serial numbers on asset tags, coordinates, street addresses, and so on, can be used for specific identification and utility asset management purposes.

 Criticality is a bit more nuanced.
 Within your energy infrastructure, which subsystems are most important to the system’s continued operation as a whole?
 The answer to that question should take first priority in maintenance and repairs.
 As you think about less consequential assets, consider factors like accessibility and customer impacts.
 Not all telephone poles are created equal – if one is on a line that serves 10,000 customers and another handles only 1,000 customers, odds are the former pole will take precedence.